ContextLab/storytelling-with-data/assignments/assignment 2/Assignment_2.md

 ## Todo list
 In your notebook, please do each of the following:
   - [ ] Create a cell at the top of your notebook that imports any libraries you'll be using in the rest of your notebook.
-At minimum, import `numpy` and `pandas`.
+At minimum, import `pandas`.
   - [ ] Add a second cell that downloads or imports a dataset of your choosing into the notebook.
 If you download your data to one or more files, save them to your assignment folder.
 Load the data into a Pandas DataFrame and display the first 5 rows using `DataFrame.head`.
   - [ ] Add a third cell that does some data cleaning:
-    - Remove non-numerical values
+    - Remove non-numerical values (or turn non-numerical values into numerical values)
     - Use `fill_na` to remove "nan" values
     - Rename or drop rows and/or columns that are irrelevant
   - [ ] Add a fourth cell that creates a plot (can be of any type, using any graphics library including built-in `Pandas` functions)